MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-First let's add an `asynq.MaxRetry()` option and set it to 10.
+First, let's add an `asynq.MaxRetry()` option and set it to 10.
 This means
 we only allow the task to be retried at most 10 times if it fails.
-Then
+Then,
 let's add `asynq.ProcessIn()` option and set it to 10 seconds.
 This will
 add some kind of delay to the task, so that it will only be picked up by
 the processor after 10 seconds.
 And if you have multiple tasks with
-different priority levels you can use `asynq.Queue` option to send them to
+different priority levels, you can use `asynq.Queue` option to send them to
 different queues.
-For example, here I'm sending this task to a `critical`
+For example, here, I'm sending this task to a `critical`
 queue.

 ```go